argonautproject/us-core-patient-data-feed/README.md

 `http://hl7.org/fhir/us/core/SubscriptionTopic/patient-data-feed`

-Clients use this topic URL when creating Subscription resources to indicate they are requesting the Patient Data Feed.
+Clients use this topic URL when creating Subscriptions to indicate they are requesting the Patient Data Feed.

 ## 3. Supported Resources and Standardized Filters